ilent2/otslm/docs/Advanced-Beams.rst

     pattern = otslm.tools.finalize(pattern);

+.. _advanced-example-super:
 .. figure:: images/examples/advancedBeams/super.png
    :alt: superposition of beams

-   superposition of beams
+   Demonstration of :func:`+otslm.+tools.combine` for combining two linear gratings using the super-position method.

 Arrays of patterns
 ------------------

 By adding a grating, such as a 2-D sinusoidal grating, to the pattern it is possible to create arrays of similar spots.
-This can be a quick method for creating an array of optical traps or scanning beams for interacting with many similar samples.
+This can be a quick method for creating an array of optical traps for interacting with many similar samples.
+The following example shows how a sinusoid grating can be combined with a LG-mode pattern to create the output shown in :numref:`advanced-example-grating`.

 .. code:: matlab